 Step 3: Review and Edit (Optional)

-VidNotes displays the full transcript with timestamps.
+VidNotes shows the full transcript with timestamps.
 You can:

-AI transcription is 95%+ accurate for clear audio, so minor edits are usually all that's needed.
+AI is 95%+ on clear audio, so usually only minor edits.

 Step 4: Export as Subtitles

-The subtitle file downloads instantly, ready to upload to YouTube, Vimeo, or any video platform.
+The file downloads instantly, ready for YouTube, Vimeo, or any platform.

 Step 5: Add Subtitles to Your Video